miguelPerezOntiveros/javaGuides/md/OCA Chapter1.md

     - Argument: it can't be modified within the method.
 - _abstract_ on a...
     - Class: it can't be instantiated, only extended (subclassed).
-    - Methods: contain no functional code or curly braces, they end in a semicolon: _public abstract void goUpHill()__;_.
+    - Method: contain no functional code or curly braces, they end in a semicolon: _public abstract void goUpHill();_.
 - _synchronized_ (only for methods).
-- _native_ (only for methods) indicates that a method is implemented in platform-dependent code, often in C.
+- _native_ (only for methods) indicates that a method is implemented in platform-dependent code, often in _C_.
 - _transient_ (only for instance variables) tells the JVM to skip (ignore) this variable when you attempt to serialize the object containing it.
 - _volatile_ (only for instance variables) tells the JVM that a thread accessing the variable must always reconcile its own private copy of the variable with the master copy in memory.
 - _static_ is used to create variables and methods that will exist independently of any instances created for the class.
 Can also be applied to nested classes within another class, but not within a method, and to Initialization blocks.